eliezergarbin/EliezerGarbin/README.md

 ## 👋 Hi,
 My name is Eliezer Garbin, I'm a Junior developer.
 Just another tech lover💻

-- 🌱 I'm currently learning DevOps, IA, React, Dart and of course, constantly improving my .NET.
+- 🌱 I'm currently learning Docker, IA, React, Dart and of course, constantly improving my .NET.
 - 💬 Ask me about: technology, books, classical music and a little bit about lifestyle.
 - 🔍 you can find me: playing an instrument, studying, practicing some physical activity or just thinking...
 - ⚡ Technologies: .NET, SQL, JavaScript.